 Cannabis / Marijuana Drug Offense Penalties

 Although marijuana is legal in many U.S. states, possession of marijuana is still illegal in Florida.
-It’s legality in other stares make no difference to judges and prosecutors.
+It’s legality in other states make no difference to judges and prosecutors.

 If you are charged with possession of 20 grams or less of marijuana, you face a misdemeanor charge that is punishable by a fine of not more than $1,000 and up to one year in jail.
 If the amount possessed is more than 20 grams, the charge might become a felony, and a conviction may lead to up to 5 years in prison and a fine up to $5000.

-The circumstances surrounding marijuana drug crimes can cause the penalty to be even more harsh.
+The circumstances surrounding marijuana drug crimes can cause the penalty to be even harsher.
 For instance, if you are growing marijuana, you may face a minimum mandatory prison term, depending on how much you are growing and other circumstances.